 Current News and Events (in no particular order)

-• The Ohio Watercolor Society: "WatercolorOhio 2024" Travel show Feb/March Marathon Center for Performing Arts (Findlay, OH)
+• The Ohio Watercolor Society: "WatercolorOhio 2024" Travel show for the month of April at the Piqua Public Library (Piqua OH)

 ...Upcoming...